 Very good mid-range performance.
 The overall response is pretty consistent, but the 4dB dip centered around 700Hz pushes vocals/leads slightly to the back of the mix.

 Average isolation.
-Unlike the X2 and the BeatsX, the Mee M6 Pro deson't isolate in the bass range, and they even show some resonance buildup around 200Hz.
+They don't isolate a lot of bass-range noises, and they even show some resonance buildup around 200Hz.
 In the mid-range, they achieve about 13dB of isolation which is above-average.
-In the treble range they reduce ambient noise by more than 36dB, which is good.
+In the treble range, they reduce ambient noise by more than 36dB, which is good.

-Good recording quality.
-LFE is at 20Hz, but high-frequency extension basically cuts off at 5KHz.
-Additionally, there is a big bump in the bass range.
-This results in a recorded speech that sounds full, but boomy in the bass and rather airless and muffled in the higher frequencies.
+The MEE audio M6 Pro have a good recording quality.
+LFE is at 20Hz, but high-frequency extension basically cuts off at 5kHz.
+Additionally, there's a big bump in the bass range.
+This results in recorded speech that sounds full, but boomy in the bass and rather airless and muffled in the higher frequencies.

 Sub-par noise handling.
-The microphone of the M6 achieved a speech-to-noise ratio of 10dB, meaning they are not good at separating speech from ambient noise.
+The microphone achieved a speech-to-noise ratio of 10dB, meaning they aren't good at separating speech from ambient noise.